Quansight-Labs/free-threaded-compatibility/docs/installing-cpython.md

     !!! note

-        Update the various places in below script to reflect your desired python version.
+        Update the various places in the script below to reflect your desired Python version.

     ```powershell
     $url = 'https://www.nuget.org/api/v2/package/python-freethreaded/3.14.0'